 If you can grab skimmers’ attention with one or more subheadlines, they will start reading that particular section with more attention.

-If that section is particularly well-written, they will go back to see what they missed.
+If that section is particularly well-written, they will return to see what they missed.

-One good subheadline can be the difference between an engaged reader and one who quickly skims your content and leaves.
+One good subheadline can distinguish between an engaged reader and one who quickly skims your content and leaves.

 4. It’s not an article, it’s a story